microsoft/fast/packages/fast-jss-utilities/README.md

 ```

 ### toPx
-This method transforms a number to a string appended with `px`.
+The `toPx` function transforms a number to a string appended with `px`.

 ```ts
 import { toPx } from "@microsoft/fast-jss-utilities";